-As the sun went down on Berlin, it came up in Portland, just as Jeff Dorgay and I convened across Internet wires, Macs and microphones for another episode of the Darko.Audio podcast.
-Monday’s Euro sunset turned in a spectacular performance – enough for me to interrupt podcast recording midway to take four shots with a Canon EOS 200D camera.
+As the sun went down on Berlin, it came up in Portland: once more, Jeff Dorgay and I convened across Internet wires, Macs and microphones for another episode of the Darko.Audio podcast.
+Monday’s Euro sunset turned in a spectacular performance – enough for me to interrupt the podcast’s recording to take four shots with a Canon EOS 200D camera.
 See above (but also below).

 Question time: how accurate is my photo?
 How close is it to the actual event?

-Framing a shot crops out reality’s width and height to render it instanstly compromised.
-Shifting one’s aim, even slightly, can net vastly different results.
+Framing a shot effectively crops out reality’s width and height to render it instantly compromised.
+Shifting one’s aim – even slightly – can net vastly different results.
 That’s even true of photos taken within split seconds of each other.